<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 It allows you to be proactive about your HR strategies instead of reactive.
 When you’re not constantly recruiting and training new workers, you can use your budget and resources to foster a company culture of engagement and nurture talent.

-Employee engagement is also beneficial in terms of organizational alignment.
+Employee engagement is also beneficial for organizational alignment.
 Employees who feel a sense of purpose and passion at work are connected to their organization’s goals and values.

 This alignment breeds loyalty and a deeper commitment to success.
-It even turns team members into ambassadors for the company, which boosts your employer brand reputation both internally and externally.
-This also has a positive effect on retention.
+It even turns team members into ambassadors for the company, which boosts your employer reputation internally and externally and improves retention.

 Employee engagement and job satisfaction can easily be mixed up, but they are not one and the same.
 Employee engagement informs job satisfaction: Research shows that the higher employee engagement rate, the higher the job satisfaction rate.